Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 How to Find the Start of the English Way in Ferrol

-You first walk or take the bus to the docks, on the west side of the naval area.
 If you arrive in Ferrol by bus, you need to walk westward, and south towards the water.
 After securing your accommodation for the night, it is our advice that you locate the start of the Camino the evening prior to your first day, to get the best lay of the land.

 It is a beautiful waterfront, and we arrived close to sunset, so the light was serene and low.
 Made for a wonderfully lit seascape to set the ambiance for our Camino!

-Please see day one for the rest of our more recent journey out of Ferrol, from this official plaque that begins the Way, at the small side street by this plaque, called the Rúa Carmen Curuxeiras.
+Please see day one for the rest of our journey out of Ferrol, from this official plaque that begins the Way, at the small side street by this plaque, called the Rúa Carmen Curuxeiras.

 Salutation